azadozdemir12/operating-systems-labs/README.md

 This repository contains 10 laboratory exercises for the Operating Systems course.
 Each exercise demonstrates the use of essential Linux system calls, process management,
-file operations, and thread creation using the C programming language.
+file operations, and thread creation using the C programming language

 All examples include:
 - C source code (`main.c`)